SDE-ADNAN/SDE-ADNAN/README.md

  ###  About Me
 - 🔭A passionate and aspiring MERN stack developer from India
-- 🌱 Currently learning React and Backend(Django)
+- 🌱 Currently learning React..
 - 🤝 2022 Goals: Contribute more to Open Source projects
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I come here for the green squares